Kenza-AI/sagify/docs/index.md

 - That's it!
 From now on, choose the created AWS profile when initializing sagify.

-- You can change the AWS profile in an already initialized sagify module by changing the value of `aws_profile` and `profile` in `sagify_base/config.json` and `sagify_base/push.sh`, respectively.
+- You can change the AWS profile/region in an already initialized sagify module by changing the value of `aws_profile`/`aws_region` in `.sagify.json`.

 ### Push Docker Image to AWS ECS